ipmitool/frugen/README.md

     is automatically selected based on the byte range of the provided data.
 Custom fields may be forced to be binary using --binary option.
   * Internal use area is not supported
+  * You should specify the UUID and the custom fields in either the template file OR in the command line.
+The command line does NOT override the template file in that regard, but creates an additional UUID or custom record, which may be undesirable

 For the most up-to-date information on the frugen tool invocation and options, please use `frugen -h`, below is an example of the output of that command: